ksumi4020/ksumi4020/README.md

        <tr>
            <td><a href="https://github.com/ksumi/Python--Projects"Python Projects</a><br/>
            <b>Python Projects:</b><br/>
-You can use Python for web development, data science, desktop applications, and more.
-With so many options, it can be tough to choose your next project idea
+<b>1-You can use Python for web development, data science, desktop applications, and more.
+With so many options, it can be tough to choose your next project idea.</b><br/>
-On this page, you’ll find example projects with step-by-step instructions that’ll walk you through building real-world Python projects, from scratch.
+<b>2-On this page, you’ll find example projects with step-by-step instructions that’ll walk you through building real-world Python projects, from scratch.</b><br/>
-Building hands-on projects will help you gain practical coding skills.
-One step at a time, you’ll be putting your theoretical knowledge to use and build an impressive portfolio.
+<b>3-Building hands-on projects will help you gain practical coding skills.
+One step at a time, you’ll be putting your theoretical knowledge to use and build an impressive portfolio.</b><br/>
-Just pick a tutorial from the list below, and you’ll have all of the sample code and instructions you’ll need to have a finished project by the end:
+<b>4-Just pick a tutorial from the list below, and you’ll have all of the sample code and instructions you’ll need to have a finished project by the end:</b><br/>
 /></td>
      <td><a href="https://github.com/ksumi4020/python--projects">python projects</a><br/>